Health Care Directives Lawyers Serving Lexington And Louisville

 Health care directives, also called advance directives and living wills, are documents that allow you to specify the health care you will receive if you cannot make decisions about your treatment.
 Incapacitation by illness or injury may prevent you from accepting or refusing medical care, so a health care directive is an important way to ensure doctors provide the treatment you wish.

 At Landrum & Shouse LLP, we understand the complexities of health care directives and the decisions that are involved in creating them.
 You can rely on the knowledge and compassion of our estate planning lawyers as we help you with this document.
-These can be difficult decisions, but addressing them now will prevent your loved ones from having to make assumptions about what you would want if you could speak for yourself.
+These can be difficult decisions, but addressing them now will prevent your loved ones from having to make assumptions about what you would want if you could not speak for yourself.

 Advance Directives And The Health Care Surrogate